nossr50/Dwarf-Artist/README.md

 Dwarf-Artist
 ============

-A color editing utility for Dwarf Fortress.
+A tileset editing utility for Dwarf Fortress.
 See the TODO for planned features.